-In addition to the review conducted by the VT DEC Laboratory to verify laboratory data quality, data are examined for accuracy prior to inclusion in the master database.
+In addition to the review conducted by VAEL to verify laboratory data quality, data are examined for accuracy prior to inclusion in the master database.
 This includes a review of laboratory-flagged data and outlier evaluation as outlined in Appendix B1.
 The Project Manager works with the field staff and Laboratory QA officer to eliminate transcription error or to identify the source of the problem prior to any wholesale rejection of data.

-24.0 Reconciliation with Data Quality Objectives
+25.0 Reconciliation with Data Quality Objectives